githubtraining/training-manual/README.md

 script/server
 ```

+## Generate a PDF

+Docsify doesn't currently support creating PDFs, but you can generate one using [GitBook](https://toolchain.gitbook.com/ebook.html).
+We've tried to make this simple for you by creating [`script/generate-pdf`](script/generate-pdf).

 ## Teaching scripts

 Scripts that accompany the manual, and their documentation can be found in the [`script/`](script/) directory.